CSX460/CSX460/README.md

 Reading Requirements for the Course

-    Applied Predicative Modeling
+    **Applied Predicative Modeling**
     ISBN-13: 978-1461468486 ISBN-10: 1461468485
     Kuhn, Max and Johnson, Kjell
     Springer Science+Business
     2013

 ## Google Group

-There is an analogous group for this class: ***CSX460***
+There is an google group for this class: ***CSX460***

 ## Session by Session Summary

 1. Introduction to R, setting up the ML developers environment
  a.
-Installing R
- b.
-Installing R Studio
+Installing R/R Studio
  c.
+Using git/Github
-Installing packages from CRAN, Bioconductor and Github
+ c.
+Installing packages from CRAN and Github
- d.
-Exercises
+ e.
+Building First Models

+Reading:
+- Chapters 1-2 of **Applied Predictive Modeling**

+Exercise(s):
+- TBD

 2. Fundamentals of Machine Learning
  a.
 Machine learning overview
  b.
 Regression and classification
  c.
 Supervised, unsupervised, and semi-supervised
  d.
 Algorithm types and requirements

- e.
-Exercises
+ Reading:
+ -

+Exercise(s):
+-

 3. Linear Regression (2 sessions)
  a.
 OLS Regression